sysprog21/mado/README.md

 the [Tao people](https://en.wikipedia.org/wiki/Tao_people) (also known as Yami), an Austronesian ethnic group native to the tiny outlying Orchid Island of Taiwan.

-## Assumptions
+## Principles of design

-By focusing on specific hardware capabilities and limitations, the window system will more effectively utilize those limited resources.
-Of course, over-constraining the requirements can limit the potential target environments.
-Given the very general nature of existing window systems, it seems interesting to explore what happens when less variation is permitted.
+Focusing on specific hardware capabilities and limitations, `Mado` efficiently utilizes limited resources.
+Over-constraining requirements can limit potential target environments, but exploring reduced variation can be beneficial.

-The first assumption is that little-to-no graphics acceleration is available within the framebuffer and that the framebuffer is attached to the CPU through a relatively slow link.
-This combination means that most drawing should be done with the CPU in local memory, not directly to the framebuffer.
-This has the additional benefit of encouraging synchronized screen updates where intermediate rendering results are never made visible to the user.
-If the CPU has sufficient on-chip storage, this design can also reduce power consumption by minimizing off-chip data references.
+`Mado` assumes little-to-no graphics acceleration within the framebuffer, which is connected to the CPU via a slow link.
+Therefore, most drawing is done in local memory, not directly to the framebuffer, ensuring synchronized screen updates and potentially reducing power consumption by minimizing off-chip data references.

-The second limitation imposed is the requirement of a color screen with fixed color mapping.
-While this may appear purely beneficial to the user, the software advantages are numerous as well.
-Imprecise rendering operations can now generate small, nearly invisible errors instead of visibly incorrect results through the use of anti-aliased drawing.
-With smooth gradations of color available, there is no requirement for the system to support dithering or other color-approximating schemes.
+The system requires a color screen with fixed color mapping.
+This simplifies software by allowing anti-aliased drawing to generate nearly invisible errors instead of visibly incorrect results.
+Smooth color gradations eliminate the need for dithering or other color-approximating schemes.

-Finally, `Mado` assumes that the target machine provides respectable CPU performance.
-This reduces the need to cache intermediate rendering results, like glyph images for text.
-Having a uniformly performant target market means that `Mado` needs to support only one general performance class of drawing operations.
-For example, `Mado` supports only anti-aliased drawing;
+Respectable CPU performance is expected, reducing the need to cache intermediate rendering results, such as glyph images for text.
+Supporting only one general performance class of drawing operations, `Mado` focuses on anti-aliased drawing, as supported CPUs are fast enough to make non-anti-aliased drawing irrelevant.
-non-anti-aliased drawing would be faster, but the CPUs supported by `Mado` are required to be fast enough to make this irrelevant.
+Additionally, `Mado` does not rely on an FPU or heavy FPU emulations, using its own fixed-point arithmetic instead.

-The combined effect of these environmental limitations means that `Mado` can provide significant functionality with little wasted code.
-Window systems designed for a range of target platforms must often generalize functionality and expose applications to variability which will not, in practice, ever be experienced by them.
-Eliminating choice has benefits beyond the mere reduction of window system code; it reflects throughout the application stack.
+These environmental limitations enable `Mado` to provide significant functionality with minimal wasted code.
+Unlike window systems designed for varied platforms, `Mado` avoids unnecessary generalization and variability, benefiting the entire application stack.

 ## Build and Verify